zbmott/golf/README.md

   - (R)ough
   - (S)and
   - S(l)ope
+  - (T)unnel
   - (W)all
   - Wa(t)er
   - La(v)a
 - A hole must have one `GolfBall` and at least one `Pin`.
 - `left-click` to start placing the element on your palette.
 - For 1-D elements (`GolfBall`, `Pin`), click a second time to confirm your placement
+- When placing a `Tunnel`, you have to click an extra time to indicate the `Tunnel's` exit.
 - For linear elements (`Wall`), click a second time to finish placing an element.
 Subsequent clicks will create a new element using the previous click as the starting point.
 Press `spacebar` or `Esc` when you're done placing linear elements.
 - For polygonal elements (`Green`, `Lava`, `Rough`, `Sand`, `Slope`, `Water`), click will place another point at the pointer's current position.
 Press `spacebar` to finish placing a polygonal element.
 - While placing a linear or polygonal element, you can hold `shift` to align your next point with the previous point along the X or Y axis, or place the next point at an approximate 45-degree angle to the previous point.